AdobeDocs/target.es-ES/help/cmp-resources-and-contact-information.md

 Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 A trademark symbol (®, ™, etc.) denotes an Adobe trademark.

 All third-party trademarks are the property of their respective owners.
-Información actualizada/Información adicional sobre el código de terceros disponible en [https://www.adobe.com/go/thirdparty](https://www.adobe.com/products/eula/third_party/).
+Información actualizada/Información adicional de código de terceros disponible en [https://www.adobe.com/go/thirdparty](https://www.adobe.com/products/eula/third_party/).